Manjukudupudi/Manjukudup/README.md

 ---

 Feel free to explore my repositories, and don't hesitate to reach out if you'd like to collaborate or discuss data analytics!
-This README.md file is perfect for displaying on GitHub, providing a structured overview of your skills, projects, and contact information.
-The provided links to repositories can be customized with your actual GitHub project links.